 If you receive a letter regarding your claim, prompt completion and return of the letter with any requested attachments will expedite processing of the claim.

-Send complete information to the appropriate Plan.
+Send complete information to the appropriate Plan vendor.

-Send claims for services received through a Plan administered by Anthem BCBS to:
+Send claims for medical or behavioral health services received through a Plan using the Anthem BCBS network to: